 Your Dermatologist will discuss the number of treatments your skin requires with you at your consultation.
-Usually three to five treatments are required.
-Treatments are usually 6 to 8 weeks apart.
+This will depend on your goals and the type of Tixel treatment you choose to have.
+With Tixel Glow, usually three to five treatments are required.
+Treatments are usually 4 weeks apart.
+With Tixel Intense and Super Intense one to three treatments are required, with intervals of 6 to 8 weeks.

 Treatment takes between 30 to 90 minutes depending on the size of the area which is treated.

-An anaesthetic cream is applied to the face for twenty minutes.
+Please arrive to your appointment without wearing any make-up.
+The skin will be thoroughly cleaned.
+An anaesthetic cream may be applied to the face for twenty minutes.
 This minimises any discomfort.
 Once the skin is adequately numbed, treatment can take place.

 Several shots, each lasting a fraction of a second, are placed in a row so as to cover evenly the whole area being treated.
 A tiny sting, if anything, may be felt with each shot.

 As the redness subsides, the tiny grid marks (known as microcrusts) of the fractional treatment are see.
-They are typically a brown colour.
+They are typically a brown colour, and may peel or flake.
 These are present for 3 to 5 days.

 Looking after your skin following a treatment is very simple.
 A moisturiser should be applied every three to four hours for the first couple of days and then twice a day until all the microcrusts have healed.
-Make up can be applied on the same day for a light treatment or two or three days later after an intensive treatment.
-It is important not to pick at the microcrusts – these should be allowed to separate by themselves
+Make up can be applied on the same day for a light treatment or two or three days later after a more intensive treatment.
+It is important not to pick at the microcrusts – these should be allowed to separate by themselves.

-One of the main attractions for Tixel treatment is that it has far less downtime than other resurfacing technologies.
+One of the main attractions for Tixel treatment is that it has far less downtime than other resurfacing technologies and this can be tailored to you.
 The amount of downtime incurred depends on the strength of treatment.
-If a light Tixel treatment is required then it is possible to apply make up within a couple of hours and return to work.
+With Tixel Glow it is it is possible to apply make up straight away or within a couple of hours and return to work.
 If a more intensive treatment is required then the face may be red for a couple of days, and grids of tiny microcrusts may form.
-It is usually possible to wear make up after the second day.
+See above for more detailed information on downtime.